IceHe/lib/mac/setup-guide.md

 1. Enter the license - optional

-    SKIP if I install via JetBrains Toolbox - which has been logined the account with the related license
+    SKIP if install IntelliJ IDEA via JetBrains Toolbox - which has been logined the account with the related license

     RECOMMEND to [buy the commercial license](https://www.jetbrains.com/idea/buy/#edition=commercial)
     or [offer free educational licence for students and teachers](https://sales.jetbrains.com/hc/en-gb/articles/207241195-Do-you-offer-free-educational-licenses-for-students-and-teachers-)